On Characterizing GAN Convergence Through Proximal Duality Gap

 \end{lemma} \begin{proof} Deferred to the supplementary material. \end{proof} Thus, $V_{D_w}(\theta_g)$ measures the quality of the generator $G_{\theta_g}$.
-If $\theta_g$ is optimal such that $P_{\theta_g}$ covers the true data distribution $P_r$, then $V_{D_w}(\theta_g)$ achieves the minimum value.
+If $\theta_g$ is optimal such that $P_{\theta_g}$ covers the real distribution $P_r$, then $V_{D_w}(\theta_g)$ achieves the minimum value.
 In case of a mismatch between $P_{\theta_g}$ and $P_r$, either due to insufficient support or poor sample quality, $V_{D_w}(\theta_g)$ will increase, thus making it a potentially useful metric in itself to monitor GAN training.
 However, $V_{D_w}$ does not incorporate the ability of the discriminator to deviate from the current game configuration.
 Thus, it cannot identify if the game has converged to an equilibrium.
-Further, as the minimum value for $V_{D_{w}}$ will vary depending upon the GAN formulation, it cannot serve as a domain agnostic measure for monitoring GAN training. $DG^{\lambda}$, on the other hand will always tend to zero on attaining a proximal equilibrium irrespective of the GAN formulation.
-Thus, in the next result we analyze the behavior of $DG^\lambda$ against the three GAN formulations.
-Specifically, we show that the $DG^{\lambda}$ is positive and lower bounded the divergence between $P_{\theta_g}$ and $P_r$. \begin{theorem} The proximal duality gap ($DG^\lambda$) at a configuration ($\theta_d,\theta_g$) for the GAN game defined by $V_c, V_w,$ or $V_f$ is lower bounded by the JSD, Wasserstein distance, and $f-$ divergence between the real ($P_r$) and generated ($P_{\theta_g}$) data distributions respectively. i.e., \end{theorem} \begin{proof} Deferred to the supplementary material. \end{proof} This theorem non-trivially extends the prior result on the bound of $DG$ only for classic GAN \cite{grnarova2019domain}.
+Further, as the minimum value for $V_{D_{w}}$ will vary depending upon the GAN formulation, it cannot serve as a domain agnostic measure for monitoring GAN training. $DG^{\lambda}$ on the other hand will always tend to zero on attaining a proximal equilibrium irrespective of the GAN formulation.
+Thus, in the next result we analyze the behavior of $DG^\lambda$ for the three GAN formulations.
+Specifically, we show that both in the realizable setting ($G$ is of unbounded capacity; $\exists \ \theta_g$ such that $P_{\theta_g}=P_r$) and the more practical non-realizable setting (where $G$ is of bounded capacity), the proximal duality gap is positive and lower bounded closely by the divergence between $P_r$ and $P_{\theta_g}$. \begin{theorem} Consider a GAN game governed by an objective function $V$.
+Then the proximal duality gap ($DG^\lambda$) at a configuration ($\theta_d,\theta_g$) is related to the divergence between the real ($P_r$) and generated ($P_{\theta_g}$) data distributions as follows.